 Although Milwaukee Police Chief Alfonso Morale told news radio station WTMJ that he doesn’t believe that racism was a factor in the shooting, others see a clear connection.

 State Sen. Lena Taylor, who is currently running for mayor of Milwaukee, told the Washington Post that she has spoken to employees since the Feb.
 26 shooting and acknowledged the “racially toxic environment” at the Molson Coors brewery.

 “Based on what the colleagues have told me, [Ferrill] had to deal with a lot,” Sen. Taylor told the Post.
 “So do I believe it was a contributing factor?
 Yes, there’s no question I believe the racial harassment was a contributing factor.
 I don’t see how it would not be.”

 Employment law is a complex practice covering the rights, obligations, and responsibilities of an employer and its employees.
 Employers are also bound to federal and state labor laws and regulations that govern workplace safety and serve to protect the health and well-being of workers.
 However, employees may find themselves working under intolerable conditions for other reasons.
-Discrimination because of race, age, disability, sex, and other parts of a person’s personal identity are often the subject of hostile workplace claims.
+Discrimination because of race, age, disability, sex, and other parts of a person’s personal identity is often the subject of hostile workplace claims.
 Sexual harassment and other forms of aggression and intimidation on the job also make for a hostile workplace.

 Workers are often afraid to report problems or complain out of fear of losing their job or otherwise being retaliated against.
-Sometimes they feel corporate culture supports the climate of abuse, and that those in charge will just turn a blind eye.
+Sometimes they feel corporate culture supports the climate of abuse and that those in charge will just turn a blind eye.
 Attorneys who handle claims in the area of employment law can help a worker navigate this complicated situation.
-For more information about this type of claim, contact Beasley Allen lawyers Larry Golston, Leon Hampton or Lauren Miles.
+For more information about this type of claim, contact Beasley Allen lawyers Larry Golston, Leon Hampton, or Lauren Miles.